John Franklin Enders: Life and education

 Enders was born in West Hartford, Connecticut on February 10, 1897.
 His father, John Ostrom Enders, was CEO of the Hartford National Bank and left him a fortune of $19 million upon his death.
-He attended the Noah Webster School in Hartford, and St. Paul's School in Concord, New Hampshire.
+He attended the Noah Webster School in Hartford, and graduated from St. Paul's School in Concord, New Hampshire in 1915.
 After attending Yale University a short time, he joined the United States Army Air Corps in 1918 as a flight instructor and a lieutenant.

 After returning from World War I, he graduated from Yale, where he was a member of Scroll and Key as well as Delta Kappa Epsilon.
 He went into real estate in 1922, and tried several careers before choosing the biomedical field with a focus on infectious diseases, gaining a PhD at Harvard in 1930.
 He later joined the faculty at Children's Hospital Boston.

 Enders died at his summer home in Waterford, Connecticut, aged 88, on 8 September 1985.
 His wife died in 2000.